-The Stated Clerk recommends the following:

-1. That the proposed minutes of the Presbytery Stated Meeting on February 21,2023, the Special Called Meeting on April 11, 2023 and the Special Called Meeting on April 27, 2023 be approved.
+1. The Stated Clerk recommends the following and the Presbytery voted to approve : the proposed minutes of the Presbytery Stated Meeting on February 21,2023, the Special Called Meeting on April 11, 2023 and the Special Called Meeting on April 27, 2023 be approved.